+and then selecting the treatment with the best predicted outcome:\footnote{Note that this policy does not use confidence intervals to make treatment assignment decisions; only the point estimates are used.
+This is because, from the perspective of a regret minimizer, the best possible choice (in expectation) is the treatment with the largest point estimate, regardless of the confidence intervals.
+For this reason, confidence intervals are not incorporated as part of the decision making in our study.}

-A standard approach to fit Equation~\ref{eq:outcome} is to regress outcome $Y$ on features $X$ and $T$ using various machine learning methods designed to minimize the mean squared error for the outcome ($MSE_\mu$):
+A standard approach to fit Equation~\ref{eq:outcome} is to regress outcome $Y$ on features $X$ and treatment assignment $T$ using various machine learning methods designed to minimize the mean squared error for the outcome ($MSE_\mu$):

-and then to choose the model with the lowest empirical $MSE_\mu$.
+and then to choose the model(s) with the lowest $MSE_\mu$.

 The premise here is that minimizing $MSE_\mu$ implies better outcome predictions, and therefore better treatment assignments.
 However, optimizing for outcome prediction (by minimizing $MSE_\mu$ or other measures such as mean absolute error or cross-entropy) does not necessarily optimize for treatment assignment.
-Figure~\ref{fig:outcome} compares the outcome predictions made by two different models for a single individual, one with high prediction errors (Figure \ref{fig:outcome-high}) and another with low prediction errors (Figure \ref{fig:outcome-low}).
-The blue (dark) dots correspond to the true conditional expectations (they are the same for both figures), whereas the red dots correspond to the predictions.
-A larger distance between the blue and the red dots (represented by dashed lines) implies that the model has a larger $MSE_\mu$ and therefore makes worse outcome predictions.

-In this example, the conditional expectation when $T=1$ is larger than when $T=2$ (as shown by the blue dots), which implies that $T=1$ is a better treatment assignment.
-Therefore, to the extent that $\hat{\mu}|T=1>\hat{\mu}|T=2$, the model makes the optimal treatment assignment.
-Going back to the example, Figure~\ref{fig:outcome-high} shows that the model with larger prediction errors makes the optimal treatment assignment because the rank ordering of the predicted outcomes is the same as the rank ordering of the true values.
+Going back to the earlier example in the introduction, Figure~\ref{fig:outcome-high} shows that the model with larger prediction errors makes the optimal treatment assignment because the rank ordering of the predicted outcomes is the same as the rank ordering of the true values.
 The second model makes a worse assignment, even though its prediction errors are smaller, because the ordering is inverted.
 Therefore, choosing the model with the lower (and thus better) $MSE_\mu$ leads to a worse treatment assignment.